matteo14c/HaploCoV/docs/source/haplocov.rst

 ============================

 Locale(s) configuration files are used by HaploCoV.pl to set the main parameters for the execution of your analyses.
 These files are used to configure the place/places and intervals of time that HaploCoV will include in the analyses.
 There is no limit to the maximum number of geographic locations, and time-intervals that can be analysed.
-As outlined in the example below, however each need to be indicated by in a separate line in your locales file.
+As outlined in the example below, however, each needs to be indicated in a separate line in your locales file.

-Locales files need to have a tabular format and contain 5 colums separated by tabulations.
+Locales files need to have a tabular format and contain 5 columns separated by tabulations.
 The file locales.txt included in the Github repository provides a valid example of a locales configuration file.

 | An example of a valid locales file is illustrated below: